paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 The JSON object corresponds to one of the requested items whose `type` was `"closestDescendantMerkleValue"`.

 If the `key` doesn't exist in the trie, then the Merkle value of the closest descendant of `key` (including branch nodes) is provided.
-If `key` doesn't have any descendant in the trie, then no response is generated.
+If `key` doesn't have any descendant in the trie, then no response is generated in the `"result"` vector for this item.

 - `key` is guaranteed to be equal to one of the `key`s provided.
 - `closestDescendantMerkleValue` is the closest trie Merkle value of the `key`.